ltomas1/DES.sim/docs/controller.md

 ### Additional conditions

-`add_conditions` can be added to override the temperature rule with a secondary signal, and there are two "standard" add conditions that could be added:
+`add_conditions` can be added to override the temperature rule with a secondary signal.
+There are two "standard" 'add_conditions' that could be added:

 ```json
 "add_conditions": {